Gloucestershire Podiatry Service referral form

-- The patient will be assessed, if necessary a face to face appointment will be offered.
+- The patient will be assessed, and if appropriate a treatment agreed with the patient.
 All patients will be directed to self-management videos and advice on the Podiatry website.

 - A treatment plan will be developed for those patients requiring treatment.